 DigiPen offers financial assistance to eligible students in the form of grants, scholarships, loans, and veterans benefits.
 Some financial aid — including loans — must be paid back with interest, while other types of financial aid — including grants and scholarships — do not need to be repaid.
 Savings, investments, and gifts of money from relatives are not financial aid.
-The different types of financial aid are outlined below and are described in greater detail in our comprehensive Financial Aid Guide.
+The different types of financial aid are outlined below.

 Loans can be provided by either federal or private sources.
 Federal loans come from the Direct Loan Program, available to undergraduate students and graduate students.
 Private loans are offered by private lenders and should be considered only after exhausting all other sources of funding, including federal loans and grants.